FBC Youth Program

 FBC initiatives for BC youth are shaped by a Youth Advisory Committee, which also supports the Youth Director and provides input on sustainability issues.

-Check out highlights here and learn more on the FBC Youth website!
+Check out highlights below and learn more on the FBC Youth website!

 Down to You Podcast

 Take a listen to the DOWN TO YOU podcast!
-Youth guests from throughout BC are sharing their work to reduce their climate footprint and share inspiring ideas for a net-zero future.
+In this unique podcast series, youth guests from throughout BC have shared their work to reduce their climate footprint inspiring ideas for a net-zero future.

 Listen & subscribe on your favourite podcatcher, or visit the Down to You podcast site!